Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Types of Development Cards

-- Move the robber (same as rolling a 7)
+- Move the robber, just like rolling a 7

 - Steal 1 card from a player on that hex